turbo_tasks/vc/

 64/// - `Vc` types are always [`Copy`].
 Most [`Future`]s are not.
 This works because `Vc`s are

-65/// represented as a few ids or indicies into data structures managed by the `turbo-tasks`
+65/// represented as a few ids or indices into data structures managed by the `turbo-tasks`

 66/// framework. `Vc` types are not reference counted, but do support [tracing] for a hypothetical